jpreecedev/developerhandbook/src/pages/how-to-add-passportjs-google-oauth-strategy/index.md

 export { utils, initialiseAuthentication, strategies }
 ```

-That's it, the Google OAuth strategy has been added to our application.
+That's it.
+The Google OAuth strategy has been added to our application.
 Now we just need to wire up the front-end so that we can call it.

 ## How to create a Google login button for the front-end